We all are different, yet same

 What is this 'I' which just is?

-Great thing is, we are already what we are.
-We are all the same, by our true nature - we are awareness, gyaayak.
-We need not become it, we need not achieve it.
-Until we acknowledge, realize and settle in this ever-present awareness, we will continue to be different, in this worldly cycle, sometimes odds in our favour and sometimes against, like we've been from infinite past.
+Great thing is, we are already who we are, and we need not become or achieve it.
+We just need to realize it.
+We are all the same, by our true nature - the knower, gyaayak.
+Until we acknowledge and realize this ever-present awareness, we will continue to be different, in this worldly cycle, sometimes odds in our favour and sometimes against, like we've been from infinite past.

-Despite the differences, the knower always only knows.
+Despite the differences, the ever-present knower only knows.